High Court of Chivalry: History

 The court was historically known as the Curia Militaris, the Court of the Constable and the Marshal, or the Earl Marshal's Court.
+The court was established some time prior to the late fourteenth century with jurisdiction over certain military matters, which came to include misuse of arms.
+It was instituted by Edward III, along with the Earl and other key personnel.

-Since it was created in the fourteenth century the court has always sat when required, except for the short time between 1634 and its temporary abolition by the Long Parliament in 1640 when it sat on a regular basis.
-During this time the court heard well over a thousand cases, of which evidence survives from 738 cases.
+Since it was created in the fourteenth century, the court has always sat when required, except for the short time between 1634 and its temporary abolition by the Long Parliament in 1640 when it sat on a regular basis.
+During this time, the court heard well over a thousand cases, of which evidence survives from 738 cases.